borax12/Shine/README.md

 92. Some other properties are textSize, textColor , layout-gravity and minWidth and font-family

-93. For accesibilty checlist - always add
+93. For accesibilty checlist - always add contentDescription iof uimages /iconsViews